-1 General provisions
+1. General provisions

-The investment funds iShares eb.rexx® Government Germany 1.5-2.5yr UCITS ETF (DE), iShares eb.rexx® Government Germany 2.5-5.5vr UCITS ETF (DE), iShares eb.rexx® Government Germany 5.5-10.5yr UCITS ETF (DE), iShares eb.rexx® Government Germany 10.5+yr UCITS ETF (DE) (hereinafter referred to as "the Fund") are investment funds pursuant to Directive 2009/65/EC of the European Parliament and the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) (hereinafter "UCITS Directive") within the meaning of the German Investment Code ("KAGB").
-They are managed by BlackRock Asset Management Deutschland AG (hereinafter referred to as the "Company").1
+The investment fund iShares STOXX Europe 50 UCITS ETF (DE) (hereinafter referred to as "the Fund") is an investment fund pursuant to Directive 2009/65/EC of the European Parliament and the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) (hereinafter "UCITS Directive") within the meaning of the German Investment Code ("KAGB").
+It is managed by BlackRock Asset Management Deutschland AG (hereinafter referred to as the "Company").